 The World Dancer is surrounded by the four evangelists Mark (Lion), Luke (Bull), Matthew (Man) and John (Eagle).
 They are keepers of the words of Jesus Christ and these words provided both sustenance and guidance while we make our way from being The Fool to becoming the World Dancer.
 We each have to undertake the hero’s journey but in the end, what we strive to achieve is not within our grasp in our own power.

-We are created to depend on God’s grace and what true happiness looks like is revealed to us through the World Dancer, the liberated soul – the soul free from labouring for what has been freely given… All we have to do is ask.
+What true happiness looks like is revealed to us through the World Dancer, the liberated soul – the soul that has progressed through and graduated from all of life’s spiritual lessons.

 In the Minor Arcana, this grace is handed to us in the Ace of Cups.
 Here we see the host lowered into the chalice of communion by the Holy Spirit dove.
 The Ace of Cups is not only a sign of God’s grace cutting through the time-space continuum to reach us where we are here and now, it is a sign that to perceive God’s grace, we must see with the eyes of the heart.
 Cups are about emotions.
 We can only truly know God and God’s truth with our hearts.
 This is why we must be as children if we wish to live in the Kingdom of Heaven on earth.